OriBenZaken/Final_Project_Uber/README.txt

     -> Output: concatenated file

 3. python splitting.py <data_file_filtered>
-    -> Optional parameters and falgs:
+    -> Optional parameters and flags:
        -resample=<number of examples> : takes specified number of representative examples -target_dir=<target_dir_name> : name of the directory to same the model data.
 Default name of the directory is "model_data"